-First, a study area or Area of Potential Effect (APE) is defined based on the characteristics of the Proposed Action and the context in which it takes place.
+First, a study area or APE is defined based on the characteristics of the Proposed Action and the context in which it takes place.
 In general, potential effects on historic or architectural resources can include both direct physical effects (e.g., demolition, alteration, or damage from construction on nearby sites) and indirect, contextual effects, such as the isolation of a property from its surrounding environment, or the introduction of visual, audible, or atmospheric elements that are out of character with a property or that alter its setting.